openspaceaarhus/PhotonSaw/laserctrl/readme.txt

  * Add extra GPIO pins to the bulkhead header for things like:
   * Intrusion switch inputs: don't start if open.
 * Mirrored silkscreen text on bottom side
+* Soldermask fuckup on all molex headers fixed in lib

 TODO in V2:

-* Soldermask fuckup on all molex headers.

 Bugs found in V1: